-Since 2016, the Research Group on Collaborative Spaces (RGCS) has organized learning expeditions and field which were, in a first time, opportunities to explore a territory and more simply, to launch new chapters of the network.
+Since 2016, the Research Group on Collaborative Spaces (RGCS) has organized learning expeditions and field trips, which were, in a first time, opportunities to explore a territory and more simply, to launch new chapters of the network.
 In early 2017, with a second learning expedition in Berlin (#collday2017), came the idea that from this practice (which was quite common for innovators, entrepreneurs and some academics), we could co-produce an approach or a method that could become a common, both for the network and the communities we work with.
-This common would be a way to bridge the time and space of our learning expedition and their narratives as the different well as concerns, temporalities, actors (academics, entrepreneurs, managers, activists, artists) we encountered.
+This common would be a way to bridge the time and space of our learning expedition and their narratives as well as the different concerns, temporalities, actors (academics, entrepreneurs, managers, activists, artists) we encountered.
 This was also an opportunity to be closer to the culture of making that was at the heart of our objects of study (coworkers, makers, hackers).
 We could not simply be passive spectators of our world.
 We needed to be doers, makers and hackers ourselves in order to gain a deeper understanding of the collaborative communities that were at the heart of our research and entrepreneurial activities.

 Following our learning expedition in Tokyo (July 2017), we labelled this approach we were formalizing or attempting to formalize OWEE (which stands for Open Walked Event-Based Experimentations).
 Close to the spirit of the practice of the French dérive (drift), the idea is to introduce in the walk something managers, consultants and politicians organizing field trips and learning expeditions cannot afford: improvisation in the flow of the walk and fuzzy temporal and spatial boundaries for our events.
 An OWEE is primarily a 'temporal luxury'.
 We take our time and do our best to care in the flow of our walk.
 Beyond the walks, we take time to analyze and reflect upon what we saw, and how we felt.
 Everybody is welcome to join.
 The practice of walking is key and is amplified and made meaningful by seated, indoor moments of visits, stays and discussions.
-Beyond this local and punctual philosophy, we do our best to connect all our events (OWEE but also publications, debates, past performances, etc.) in order to make them alive in the flow of each event...
+Beyond this local and punctual philosophy, we do our best to connect all our events (OWEE but also publications, political debates, past artistic performances,